ADVERTISER DISCLOSURE

 • Fixed value points are earned through the bank, like American Express, Chase, or Capital One, and can only be used with the bank.
 These are generally earned from cash-back cards.
 These points have a fixed value of one cent per point, meaning every 10,000 points is worth $100.

 • Co-branded points are points earned directly with a hotel or airline.
 These come from co-branded cards.
-For example, a Citi American Airlines AAdvantage card or a Chase Hyatt card.
-These bank cards earn points that can only be used with the program they’re for- like American Airlines or Hyatt.
+For example, a United℠ Explorer Card or The World of Hyatt Credit Card.
+These bank cards earn points that can only be used with the program they’re for – like United or Hyatt.

 • Flexible or transferrable points can be moved from the bank to an airline or hotel program.
 These are my favorite types of points because you can get outsized value from them.
 We often get much more than one cent per point value out of these points.